RailwayStations/Bahnhofsdaten/README.md

 You can extract railway stations from OpenStreetmap via https://overpass-turbo.eu/

-Use a query like this and change the two-letter country code for the `area` function:
+Use a query like this and change the two-letter country code (upper case `BA` in this case) for the `area` function:

 ```
 [out:xml];